Hear from our Graduates

 I started my degree in Economics & Psychology, not really knowing anything about Economics.
 The department soon rectified that, exposing me to the core principles of Economic thinking in the first and second year, and then with specialisation in the areas that interested me in the final two years.
 The relaxed and friendly atmosphere between professors, administrative staff, post graduates and under graduates encouraged discussion, as well as creative and critical thought.
 There were modules for everyone, ranging from mathematical methods and econometrics to the history of monetary thought and the policies of the european union.
 The professors, the tutorials and the various events the department runs instilled in me a passion for Economics, one which I have continued to this day.

 Since leaving Trinity I have stayed in academia and the degree from Trinity has opened up a number of doors for me.
-I completed my Masters in Economics at Oxford University, ran behavioural economic field experiments for a year at the University of Chicago and have since returned to London where I split my time between LSE and Oxford to complete my PhD.
+I completed my Masters in Economics at Oxford University, ran behavioural economic field experiments for a year at the University of Chicago and have since returned to London where I am currently working part-time at the Institute of Fiscal Studies (IFS), while also pursuing a PhD in Oxford.
 I look back on my days in the Economics department with pleasure and am very grateful for the foundation it gave me to pursue my chosen career path.

 BESS Graduate 2012